achillesn/smart-cedar/_posts/Songs/2020-06-30-the-grace-of-loneliness.md

 And Alone you celebrate

 Feeling full Lonely
-And then suffering alone
+and then suffering alone
-With others Alone
+with others Alone
 You only forget.

 Forget about the gist
-And forget about love
+and forget about love
 Wandering around
 alone
 together.

 In its divine apathy
-Essence doesn’t care
+essence doesn’t care
-Just points the way to take
+just points the way to take
-Till you learn to love
+till you learn to love
-Till you learn to love
+till you learn to love
-Till you learn to love
+till you learn to love
-Till you learn to love
+till you learn to love